andimancuso/gallivantr/README.md

 a small travel app for exploring new places

-JavaScript ES5, Foursquare API, APIXU API, AJAX, jQuery
+JavaScript ES5 & 6, Foursquare API, APIXU API, AJAX, jQuery

+Refactoring into React!